Zeagle Scout BCD Review

 Where to Buy?

-Best prices of the Zeagle Scout BCD are typically found on Amazon.
-In addition to the base BCD you can also find a couple of different packages where the BCD is combined with a regulator and/or octo.
+You can find the Zeagle Scout BCD both online and at local dive shops.
+Reputable online retailers like Amazon also often offer packages where the BCD is combined with a regulator and/or octo.
 This can save you some money if you need to get both pieces of gear.

 When you look at the reviews of divers owning this BCD, the feedback is overall very positive.
-Some complain about the cummerbund bunching up in the back or the sturdiness not being there compared to other, heavier BCD’s.
-The main issue there seems to be that it’s harder to put the BCD on as it’s not as stiff.
+Some complain about the cummerbund bunching up in the back or the sturdiness not being there compared to other, heavier BCDs.
+The main issue here seems to be that it’s harder to put the BCD on as it’s not as stiff.

 However, the majority of divers that use this BCD love it.
 They love the compact size and low weight which makes it easy to travel with.